 Even though you may be going crazy inside, you should say, “Thank you for telling me, and I’m going to find the right people and resources to help you and keep you safe.”
 Then call the Child Abuse hotline at 1-800-482-5964.

 You don’t have to be a professional like a teacher or doctor to call the hotline.
-But the hotline does need to know how to find that child.
+However, the hotline does need to know how to find that child.
 You’ll want to provide as much info as possible on where that child lives.

-If it’s more vague and you’re seeing all the change in behavior, but the child hasn’t told you anything, it’s fair game to sit down and say, “I’m just worried about you.
+If it’s vague and you’re seeing all the change in behavior, but the child hasn’t told you anything, it’s fair game to sit down and say, “I’m just worried about you.
 I want you to know you can tell me anything and if you’re not comfortable telling me, let’s talk about some other adults that you can trust that you can share with.”
 Try to really crack the door a little bit so they know you’re there.

 A lot of times kids aren’t as comfortable telling their parents directly, so they’ll tell a friend’s parent or a coach.
 I see parents’ hearts be broken by this all the time.
 It doesn’t mean the child doesn’t love or trust the parent, it just means this is such a tough emotional subject that they don’t want to bring on all the emotions they know will come with the discussion.